 Arrange a meeting with their mentor and make sure they have people with them at any breaks, lunch etc.

-Give them a tour, where all the vital bits are like, the toilets, kitchen, drinking water, first aid etc.
+Give them a tour; show them where all the vital bits are like, the toilets, kitchen, drinking water, first aid, etc.

 Health and safety essentials should be covered like, fire drills and exits, any safe working procedures, risk assessments, what training they may need and when it will be done.

 3. First Week

 Clarify who’s who.
 Use pictures, charts, anything that helps.
 Build on the introductions you did on day 1.
 They will have been bombarded with names, so a revisit does not do any harm.
 Explain how the organisation works, its aims and plans.

 Start focusing on the job role, explain the new employee’s role fully, how it fits in with their team and the organisation as a whole, the expected performance, how it will be assessed, possible opportunities for development and training, and routes for promotion in the future (if any).